 aka The Last Days of Man on Earth

-Director/Screenplay/Production Design – Robert Fuest, Based on the Novel by Michael Moorcock, Producers – John Goldstone & Sandy Lieberson, Photography – Norman Warwick, Music – Paul Beaver & Bernard Krause.
+Director/Screenplay/Production Design – Robert Fuest, Based on the Novel The Final Programme by Michael Moorcock, Producers – John Goldstone & Sandy Lieberson, Photography – Norman Warwick, Music – Paul Beaver & Bernard Krause.
 Production Company – Goodtimes Enterprises/Gladiole Films.

 Jon Finch (Jerry Cornelius), Jenny Runacre (Miss Brunner), Derrick O’Connor (Frank Cornelius), Graham Crowden (Dr Smiles), Hugh Griffiths (Professor Hira), Sterling Hayden (Major Wrongway Lindbergh), Harry Andrews (John), Patrick Magee (Dr Baxter), George Coulouris (Dr Powys), Basil Henson (Dr Lucas), Giles Millinnaire (Dimitri), Ronald Lacey (Shades)

 After the death of his father, spy and Nobel Prize winning physicist Jerry Cornelius undertakes a mission to raid his family home, which has been taken over by his brother Frank, in order to rescue his sister Catherine and a microfilm that contains the Final Programme left by his father.
 He retrieves the microfilm but Catherine is killed in the process.
 Joined by the mysterious Miss Brunner, a bisexual woman with the habit of consuming her lovers, Jerry travels to Lapland where Miss Brunner and a team of scientists are preparing to launch the Final Programme, which will combine two human beings and produce the messiah to save the world before the coming end.